What is an Accounting Worksheet?

 Income statementIncome StatementThe income statement is one of the company's financial reports that summarizes all of the company's revenues and expenses over time in order to determine the company's profit or loss and measure its business activity over time based on user requirements. column contains the values concerning the expenses and revenue accounts only.
 In this case, if the value of total revenue exceeds the expense column, then the difference will be the net income of the company’s year as it is earning more revenues in the year than what it is spending on its expenses.

 On the other hand, if the expenses total for the year exceeds the revenue total, then the difference will be the net lossNet LossNet loss or net operating loss refers to the excess of the expenses incurred over the income generated in a given accounting period.
 It is evaluated as the difference between revenues and expenses and recorded as a liability in the balance sheet. of the company’s year as it is spending more on its expenses than what it is earning.
 In either of the cases, a balancing entry must be passed by the company for the difference.

 #5 – Balance Sheet

 Balance sheetBalance SheetA balance sheet is one of the financial statements of a company that presents the shareholders' equity, liabilities, and assets of the company at a specific point in time.
-It is based on the accounting equation that states that the sum of the total liabilities and the owner's capital equals the total assets of the company. column contains the values with respect to the assets, liabilities, and owner’s capital only.
+It is based on the accounting equation that states that the sum of the total liabilities and the owner's capital equals the total assets of the company. column contains the values concerning the assets, liabilities, and owner’s capital only.
 The total credit and the debit column of the Balance sheet will be equal.

 Example of Accounting Worksheet